 Bacterial fractionation - Bacterial cell fractionation was performed as previously described (18).
-Briefly, EPEC strains from an overnight culture were sub-cultured 1:50 in DMEM, and grown statically for 6 h, at 37°C, in a CO2 tissue culture incubator.
+Briefly, EPEC strains from an overnight culture were sub-cultured 1:50 in DMEM, and grown statically for 6 h at 37°C in a CO2 tissue culture incubator.
 To induce protein expression, 0.25 mM IPTG was added to bacterial cultures.
 Cells were harvested, washed in PBS, and resuspended in buffer A [50 mM Tris (pH 7.5), 20% (w/v) sucrose, 5 mM EDTA, protease inhibitor cocktail (Roche Applied Science), and lysozyme (100 µg/mL)] and incubated with rotation for 15 min at room temperature to generate spheroplasts.
-MgCl2 was then added to a final concentration of 20 mM, and samples were centrifuged for 10 min at 8,000 × g.
+MgCl2 was then added to a final concentration of 20 mM and samples were centrifuged for 10 min at 8,000 × g.
 The supernatants containing the periplasmic fractions were collected.
 The pellets, which contained the cytoplasm and the membrane fractions, were resuspended in lysis buffer (20 mM Tris/HCl pH 7.5, 150 mM NaCl, 3 mM MgCl2, 1 mM CaCl2, and 2 mM β-mercaptoethanol with protease inhibitors).
-All subsequent steps were carried out at 4°C. RNase A and DNase I (10 µg/mL) were added, and the samples were sonicated (Fisher Scientific, 3 × 15 s).
-Intact bacteria were removed by centrifugation (2,300 × g for 15 min), and the cleared supernatants containing cytoplasmic, and membrane proteins were transferred to new tubes.
+All subsequent steps were carried out at 4°C. RNase A and DNase I (10 µg/mL) were added and the samples were sonicated (Fisher Scientific, 3 × 15 s).
+Intact bacteria were removed by centrifugation (2,300 × g for 15 min) and the cleared supernatants containing cytoplasmic and membrane proteins were transferred to new tubes.
 To obtain the cytoplasmic fraction, the supernatants were centrifuged (in a Beckman Optima XE-90 Ultracentrifuge with an SW60 Ti rotor) for 30 min at 100,000 × g, to pellet the membranes.
-The supernatants, containing the cytoplasmic fraction, were collected and the pellets, containing the membrane fractions, were washed with lysis buffer and resuspended in 0.1 mL lysis buffer with 0.1% SDS.
+The supernatants, containing the cytoplasmic fraction, were collected and the pellets containing the membrane fractions were washed with lysis buffer and resuspended in 0.1 mL lysis buffer with 0.1% SDS.
 The protein content of all samples was determined using BCA (Cyanagen) before adding SDS-PAGE sample buffer with β-mercaptoethanol.
 Intimin, maltose-binding protein (MBP), and DnaK were used as markers for the membrane, periplasm and cytoplasm fractions, respectively.

 Co-elution by nickel affinity chromatography - E. coli BL21, expressing His-tagged CesT or one of the various Tir-V5 variants, from an overnight culture were sub-cultured 1:50 in 50 mL LB broth, and grown shaking for 6 h, at 37°C. 0.25 mM IPTG was added to induce protein expression.
 Bacterial cells were collected by centrifugation (3,200 x g for 30 min) and resuspended in lysis buffer.
-The samples were sonicated (Fisher Scientific, 3 × 15 s), and then incubated on ice for 15 min with 0.1% NP-40 (v/v).
+The samples were sonicated (Fisher Scientific, 3 × 15 s) and then incubated on ice for 15 min with 0.1% NP-40 (v/v).
 Intact bacteria were removed by centrifugation (18,000 x g for 15 min), protease inhibitor cocktail was added to the cleared supernatants, and they were incubated rotating, at various combinations, with Ni-NTA resin at 4°C overnight.
 Finally, the nickel beads were collected by centrifugation (500 x g for 1 min) and washed 5 times with lysis buffer containing 10 mM imidazole.
 Proteins were eluted by adding sample buffer and boiling the samples for 10 min.
 Whole cell lysates and eluted samples were analyzed using SDS- PAGE and western blot.